Karten Associates

 UP

-3. Introducing, Managing and Coping with Change In uncertain times, such as that triggered by technological or organizational change, people have a strong need to know what’s happening and how it will affect them.
+In uncertain times, such as that triggered by technological or organizational change, people have a strong need to know what’s happening and how it will affect them.
 Yet, so often, communication in the form of information, empathy, reassurance and feedback is lacking.
 This topic helps you understand the strategies and practices that will help you successfully introduce change, manage change efforts, and cope with change when you’re on the receiving end.
 Models are presented that explain both the cerebral and visceral experience of change.
 Using these models, we’ll look at interventions to use - or to avoid using - to minimize the turbulence of change and expeditiously attain positive outcomes.
 The techniques presented will also help you more capably and confidently deliver bad news, gain buy-in for your ideas, and handle stressful situations.

 Sample topics: